 No more second guessing.

-Choosing the right colours isn’t just about choosing colours which work together.
+Choosing colours isn’t just about choosing colours that work together.
 It’s about choosing colours which work for you.
-If your outfit colours pick up on the colours found in your face, then your outfit will look always cohesive.
+If your outfit colours pick up on the colours found in your face, then your outfit will always look coherent.

 Repeating Skin Tones

 To bring an outfit together use colours that are similar to your skin tone.